Next colloquium: February 22, 2024, 11 AM MST

 The WHPI HSO Connect Data and Modeling Access Portal is live!
 If you have a data, model, tool, or other resource that you have prepared, the portal will connect users to all of your assets.

 Whole Heliosphere and Planetary Interactions (WHPI) is an international initiative focused around the solar minimum period that aims to understand the interconnected sun-heliospheric-planetary system.
 The simpler magnetic configuration and infrequency of Coronal Mass Ejections (CMEs) makes solar minimum an ideal time to follow how the solar magnetic and radiative output propagates through the heliosphere and affects the Earth and planets' atmospheres and magnetospheres.
 The role of WHPI is to facilitate and encourage interdisciplinary activities through a series of coordinated observing campaigns and dedicated workshops where observers and modelers get together to discuss, compare, and combine research results.
+See summary poster.

 The international Whole Sun Month (WSM; 1996, special journal issue) and Whole Heliosphere Interval (WHI; 2008, special journal issue) were coordinated observing and modeling efforts to characterize the three-dimensional, interconnected solar-heliospheric systems during solar minimum.
 By focusing on particular solar rotations near solar minimum, specific structures and activity could be traced throughout the heliosphere and down into the Earth's space environment and upper atmosphere.